 Take a look at our script helpers guide for more information on what you can do.

 Our platforms are now connected and we have chosen what information to be shared.
 Next, we need to select what will trigger the sharing of that information.
-For more detail on how you can customize what is exchanged and how it is done, please read this.

-In, Jira, click “Triggers” in the left-hand Exalate menu.
+In Jira, click “Triggers” in the left-hand Exalate menu.
 Then click the green “Create Trigger” button.

 On the “Create Trigger” screen, we can enter a JQL query that lets us choose when and how issues are synced.